 Studies have shown that the help given by an immediate responder can often make the difference between life and death, even before professional rescuers arrive.
 The Bleeding Control Basic Course provides participants with the necessary tools to become empowered immediate responders.

 It is a maximum 90-minute course including a formal presentation and hands-on practice of direct pressure application, wound packing, and use of a tourniquet.
 The course was developed for a nonmedical audience to address the needs of the immediate responder to control life-threatening bleeding until help arrives

 How do I find a class?

 Visit the Find a Class search tool at BleedingControl.org and use the contact information included in each class listing to reach out to your local, approved instructors.
 If you don’t see any classes scheduled near you now, keep checking back—new classes are added every day.
-You can also reach out to your local trauma care providers to see if they have an approved instructor already on staff or an eligible individual willing to register and teach the community.
+You can also reach out to your local EMS providers to see if they have an approved instructor already on staff or an eligible individual willing to register and teach the community.

 Are bleeding control classes available online?

-Bleeding control classes are not available online.
+At this time nationally recognized bleeding control classes are not available online.

 How do I schedule a free Stop the Bleed training course for a group or for my upcoming event?